…and Designing, Building, Traveling, People, Sketching, Reading, Writing, and the Great Outdoors.

 People are everything.

-I want to make the world a better place through design, education, and communication.
+I would like to make the world a better place through design, education, and communication.

-I have a passion for Mechanical & Electrical Systems, and work in Renewable Energy.
+I have an intrest in Mechanical & Electrical Systems and work in Renewable Energy.

 My view on renewable energy.